Orcomp/Boxstarter/Readme.md

        - [Ceasium](https://saerasoft.com/caesium/)
        - Citrix Workspace
     1. Boxstarter: **PostInstall.txt**
-    1. Boxstarter: **UpdateWindows.txt** (Run windows update again.)
-    1. (Optional) Manual: Run CCleaner and KCleaner to get rid of all the junk.
-(These are installed in the scripts above)
+    1. Manual: Run "Disk Cleaner" from the command line

 **NOTE:** Whenever you need a program check [Chocolatey](https://chocolatey.org/packages) first.
 It is the best place to discover the most used programs by developers for any category.